what's a bi level house

 Bi-level homes have long captivated homeowners with their distinctive architecture and clever use of space.
 Characterized by two separate levels connected by short flights of stairs—with the main entrance typically situated between them—these homes offer a unique layout that blends privacy, functionality, and style.
 The design maximizes interior space on smaller lots and creates a natural separation between living and sleeping areas, making it an ideal choice for families and entertainers alike.
 As interest in flexible, efficient home layouts grows, bi-level homes are experiencing a revival, celebrated for their adaptability and enduring charm.

-What is a Bi-Level Home?
+What is a Bi-Level Home?what's a bi level house

 A bi-level home is a distinctive architectural design characterized by its split-level layout.
 Typically, these homes feature two separate living areas divided by a few steps, creating an inviting and functional space.